MakingSpiderSense/DreamDome/readme.md

 - `aframe-aabb-collider-component` - Used for the collision detection.
     - Used to detect when the user is close to the elevator door, triggering the door to open.
 - `aframe-physics-system` - Used for the physics system.
+- `aframe-particle-system` - Used for the particle system.

 ## Additional Notes